-Meet our Mission Co-Workers
+Meet our Global Partners

-Mark Adams and Miriam Maldonado are Presbyterian mission co-workers serving in Agua Prieta, Mexico, in the binational ministry Frontera de Cristo.
-With colleagues, they work in a variety of ministries from just trade coffee to migrant support to empowering women to drug and alcohol rehabilitation.
-Mark and Miriam and all the staff at Frontera de Cristo have hosted groups from Broad Street to help us see how God is at work on the US/Mexico Border.
+Mark and Miriam, and all the staff at Frontera de Cristo have hosted groups from Broad Street to help us see how God is at work on the US/Mexico Border.

 To Learn more about their work, visit: https://fronteradecristo.org/ministries/